‘Dr. John,’ funky New Orleans ‘night-tripper’ musician, dies

-NEW ORLEANS — Dr. John, the New Orleans musician who blended black and white musical styles with a hoodoo-infused stage persona and gravelly bayou drawl, died Thursday, his family said.
+NEW ORLEANS — Dr. John, the New Orleans singer and piano player who blended black and white musical styles with a hoodoo-infused stage persona and gravelly bayou drawl, died Thursday, his family said.
 He was 77.

 In a statement released through his publicist, the family said Dr. John, who was born Mac Rebennack, died “toward the break of day” of a heart attack.
 They did not say where he died or give other details.
 He had not been seen in public much since late 2017, when he canceled several gigs.
 He had been resting at his New Orleans area home, publicist Karen Beninato said last year in an interview.